vtex-apps/release-notes/docs/2019-week-38/graphql-types-import.md

 This feature is available to stores running Toolbelt version **2.74.0** or higher and **Builder-hub** version **0.171.0** or higher.

 :information_source: You can run `vtex -v` in your Toolbelt in order to check its version and `npm i -g vtex` or `yarn global add vtex` in order to update it.
+The Builder-hub update should occur automatically.